oracle/terraform-provider-oci/website/docs/d/devops_repository_diff.html.markdown

 * `changes` - List of changed section in the file.
 	* `base_line` - Line number in base version where changes begin.
 	* `base_span` - Number of lines chunk spans in base version.
-	* `diff_sections` - List of DiffSection.
+	* `diff_sections` - List of difference section.
 		* `lines` - The lines within changed section.
 			* `base_line` - The number of a line in the base version.
-			* `conflict_marker` - Indicates whether a line in a conflicted section of the diff is from the base version, the target version, or if its just a marker indicating the beginning, middle, or end of a conflicted section.
+			* `conflict_marker` - Indicates whether a line in a conflicted section of the difference is from the base version, the target version, or if its just a marker indicating the beginning, middle, or end of a conflicted section.
 			* `line_content` - The contents of a line.
 			* `target_line` - The number of a line in the target version.
 		* `type` - Type of change.